 Having a satisfied, engaged workforce doesn’t just reflect well on company culture and day-to-day workplace interactions–it reflects well on the bottom line.
 Employee satisfaction saves and generates money for your business in two big ways: retention and positive guest experience.

 Let’s face it: hospitality has some of the highest turnover rates of any industry.
 Turnover is expensive.
 Taking time and resources to recruit, hire, and train new employees is simply frivolous spending.
-Taking time to value existing employees and nurture positive growth within your organization is simply smart investing.
+Taking time to value existing employees and nurture positive growth through diversity is simply smart investing.

 The effects of a successfully retained team aren’t just seen in monetary savings–they’re seen in the guest experience as well.
 In an interview, Gallup Research scientist Jim Harter said, “Engaged employees are more attentive and vigilant.
 They look out for the needs of their coworkers and the overall enterprise because they personally ‘own’ the result of their work and that of the organization.”
 A workforce that feels motivated and accountable in any hotel is a workforce that provides excellent customer service–an absolute must in this industry.
 Guests simply get better service from a more engaged staff, encouraging repeat business and positive reviews.

-Learn more about how workplace diversity benefits your hotel by reaching out to HMG Hospitality.
+Contact us to learn more about how workplace diversity benefits your hotel.

 Subscribe to our mailing list below and receive our latest news and insights.